Wear & Tear Meaning: Quantify Asset Value & Engineer Longevity

 Of course, there’s no right or wrong way to account for asset depreciation; it comes down to your business’ approach to finances, the equipment at hand and your tax strategy.

 For assets that get used at a consistent rate throughout their useful life, straight line depreciation may make more sense.
-If you plan to front load use of the equipment in early years, recognizing that wear will occur more quickly could indicate that the double-declining balance method is right for you.
+If you use equipment heavily early on, faster wear suggests the double-declining balance method.

 Factors That Affect Wear & Tear